 OK, so this is a little different from the film, where Balian never says anything about killing women and children and says that he and his knights will destroy all the holy places in the city, not just the Muslim holy places.
-Regardless, this threat was enough to get Saladin to agree to stop fighting and give safe passage to the Christians in the city.
-He agreed partly because it was a threat that the Christian knights could certainly have carried out (at least the “destroying Jerusalem” and the “killing your potential slaves” parts) and partly because safe passage in exchange for surrendering the city was the deal Saladin had offered the defenders before the siege began.
+Regardless, this threat was enough to get Saladin to agree to stop fighting and, with one important condition, to give the people in Jerusalem safe passage.
+He agreed partly because this was a threat the Christians could probably have carried out and partly because safe passage in exchange for surrendering the city was the deal Saladin had offered the defenders before the siege began.
 At that point, the Crusaders rejected his offer, so then he swore to take the city by force.
 But Balian was able to talk him back down basically to his original offer.
-Oh, by the way, the movie doesn’t mention that Saladin’s offer of safe passage was contingent upon the payment of ransom, and those who couldn’t pay, well, they didn’t get to leave.
+One thing the movie doesn’t mention is that Saladin’s offer of safe passage was contingent upon the payment of ransom, and those who couldn’t pay, well, they didn’t get to leave.

-There’s not a whole lot to say about the Siege of Jerusalem itself; the fate of the city was sealed months earlier at the Battle of Hattin, when its army was virtually wiped out in the single most devastating defeat the Crusaders ever suffered.
+There’s not a whole lot to say about the Siege of Jerusalem itself.
+The city’s fate was sealed months earlier at the Battle of Hattin, when its army was virtually wiped out in the single most devastating defeat the Crusaders ever suffered.
 After Hattin, Saladin’s army scooped up Acre and then Ascalon before setting its sights on the main prize, Jerusalem, which it besieged on September 20.

-While you know that I don’t generally have very nice things to say about the Crusaders, there is a certain something about the defense of Jerusalem, carried out mostly by common citizens and squires—some of whom were knighted by Balian out of a sheer desperate need for manpower—that you have to respect.
-These weren’t the putzes who rode out to their destruction at Hattin, they were the people abandoned by those putzes.
-The fact that they managed to hold out for even 12 days against Saladin’s much larger (20,000 men against maybe 5,000 Christian defenders), much better equipped, much better trained army is a testament first to the challenges of medieval siege warfare (Jerusalem was a tough nut to crack), but also to their will and determination.
-Yes, we could say that they made a big mistake not jumping on Saladin’s original offer of a peaceful surrender of the city, but let’s not discount the fact that a) they may not have trusted Saladin to keep his word and b) these were genuinely religious people who may have had difficulty abandoning “Christ’s city” to the Muslims without at least putting up a fight.
+While regular readers will know that I don’t generally have very nice things to say about the Crusaders, there is a certain something about the defense of Jerusalem, carried out mostly by common citizens and squires—some of whom were knighted by Balian out of a desperate need for manpower—that I think you have to respect.
+These weren’t the putzes who rode out to their destruction at Hattin, they were people who had been abandoned by those putzes.
+The fact that they managed to hold out for even 12 days against Saladin’s much larger (20,000 men against maybe 5,000 defenders), much better equipped, much better trained army is a testament first to the challenges of medieval siege warfare (Jerusalem, with its strong walls and effective control over its own water supply, was a tough target for any besieging army), but also to the will and determination of its defenders.
+Yes, we could say that they made a mistake not jumping on Saladin’s original offer of a peaceful surrender, but let’s not discount the fact that a) they may not have trusted Saladin to keep his word and b) these were genuinely religious people who may have had difficulty abandoning “Christ’s city” to the Muslims without at least putting up a fight.

 Contrary to the film, Balian and Saladin actually knew each other before they met outside the walls of Jerusalem.
-After Hattin (also contrary to the film, Balian was present at that battle), Balian fled to Tyre, and while he was there he asked Saladin for permission to retrieve his wife—Maria Comnena, who also happened to be the widow of former King Amalric I (d.
+After Hattin, Balian fled to Tyre, and while he was there he asked Saladin for permission to retrieve his wife—Maria Comnena, the widow of former King Amalric I (d.
 1174)—from Jerusalem.
 Saladin agreed in return for Balian’s promise not to raise arms against him.
-But when Balian got to the city, the leaderless inhabitants begged him to stay and organize the defense, so Balian went to Saladin again and asked to be released from that promise.
-Balian must have asked nicely, because not only did Saladin absolve him of his promise, but he had Balian’s wife, their children, and their household servants all safely taken out of Jerusalem and delivered to Tripoli.
-Another thing you don’t see in the film is that there were some Christian inhabitants of Jerusalem—Orthodox Christians, for example—who actually welcomed the arrival of the Muslims, because their freedom of worship had been suppressed by the Catholic Crusaders.
+But when Balian got to the city, the leaderless inhabitants begged him to stay and organize the defense, so Balian went to Saladin again and asked to be released from his promise.
+Balian must have asked nicely, because not only did Saladin agree, but he had Balian’s wife, their children, and their household servants all safely taken out of Jerusalem and delivered to Tripoli.

 Saladin’s army bashed itself against the walls for almost 10 days but was unable to get past them, despite having brought massive siege machinery with it.
 In the meantime, it suffered considerably higher casualties than the defenders.
-On September 29, Saladin had part of the wall mined and then sent his army into the breach that created, but the opposing sides fought to a stalemate.
-However, even though the defenders were taking fewer casualties than Saladin’s forces were, they bore those casualties far more painfully than Saladin did thanks to the disparity in numbers between the two forces.
+On September 29, Saladin had part of the wall mined and then sent his army into the breach, but the opposing sides fought to a stalemate.
+However, by this point the Crusader numbers were dwindling and there was no hope of reinforcement.
 When Balian rode out for his parley with Saladin, with clergy and women engaged in communal prayer throughout Jerusalem, he was simply out of men to defend the city.
-I don’t want to say that Balian was totally bluffing Saladin, because I do think he could have carried out his threat to ensure that Saladin gained nothing materially in victory, but if the Muslims had managed to collapse another section of the wall it seems doubtful that the Christians could have fought them off again.
+I don’t want to say that Balian was bluffing Saladin, because even the diminished Christian garrison could have trashed the city and the Islamic holy sites while Saladin watched helplessly from afar, but if the Muslims had managed to collapse another section of the wall it seems doubtful that Balian and his men could have fought them off again.